Parents want your help to train up their children in the way they should go! Here are 7 great ways to support today’s busy parents.

 Is that the “Hallelujah Chorus” I hear?
 It is if, like so many other children’s ministers, you feel that one of your top challenges is getting parents to take seriously their role in their children’s faith development.

 Again, according to Barna Research Group, a majority of parents “do not spend any time during a typical week discussing religious matters or studying religious materials with their children.”
 Parents who take their children to church with them tend to rely on the church to do the heavy lifting spiritually.

 Why don’t parents do more to fulfill their spiritual responsibility to their children?
 That’s the age-old question.

 Parents have been trained, however unwittingly, to depend on the church and in essence to hand over their children’s spiritual training to the church.
 How can we give back what we’ve taken?

-- Parents are required to attend a three-hour seminar before they dedicate a child.
-This is where we lay out our vision and clarify the respective responsibilities of parents and the church in nurturing the faith of children. — Bethlehem Baptist Church in Minneapolis, Minnesota
+- “We ask parents to attend a three-hour seminar before they dedicate a child.
+This is where we lay out our vision and clarify the respective responsibilities of parents and the church in nurturing the faith of children.” — Bethlehem Baptist Church in Minneapolis, Minnesota

 Connie Neal is the author of Walking Tall in Babylon: Raising Children to Be Godly and Wise in a Perilous World (WaterBrook Press).
 Please keep in mind that phone numbers, addresses, and prices are subject to change.